Team Holly Grace

 After some research we ended up at Thomas Jefferson Hospital in Philadelphia and shortly after an awake resection was performed by Dr. James Evans (which Holly tells me she has PTSD from).
 The resection was considered successful and we awaited the pathology report.
 The subsequent pathology report came back and Holly's tumor was daignosed as Anaplastic Astrocytoma (Grade 3 Brain Cancer).
 Soon after, Holly underwent radiation and concurrent Chemo (Temodar pill) for six and a half weeks at the Sidney Kimmel Cancer Center at Thomas Jefferson University Hospital.

 Holly's Radiation ended on May 5th four days after the Race for Hope D.C.
 2016.
 As a way to celebrate the end of Radiation our family walked for HOPE that brain cancer will be cured.
 We then alked again in October 2016 in the Race for Hope Philadelphia!!!
-Holly is 31 years old with three beautiful kids; Zoey nine years old, Juliet two and Matthew Jr. one.
+Holly is now 32 years old with three beautiful kids; Zoey eleven years old, Juliet three and Matthew Jr. two.
 We don't know what the future holds for Holly but we know how important brain tumor and brain cancer research is and how badly we all want Holly to live a long and happy life without brain cancer.
 My kids and I need Holly here with us and I thank you from the bottom of my heart for any support whether monetary or as a teammate.

 The Race for Hope DC raises funds to support innovative research initiatives and provide information for brain tumor patients and their families.
 This amazing event relies on the dedication and enthusiasm of individuals, families, teams, volunteers, sponsors and donors.
 Thank you for your support in helping us find a cure for brain tumors!